SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 Properties exposed in the property pane of your web part should be meaningful.
 Changing their settings, should clearly change the behavior of your web part.

-### Verify that the package file can be uploaded to App catalog without errors
+### Verify that the package file can be uploaded to App Catalog without errors

-Verify that the solution package can be uploaded to the App catalog in your tenant without any errors.
+Verify that the solution package can be uploaded to the App Catalog in your tenant without any errors.

 ### Verify that the app can be deployed without errors